-Middle School Social Studies supports Goal 1 of Vision 2018: Fulfilling the Promise of Preparation through its focus on promoting the ability among students to make informed and reasoned decisions for the public good, to apply disciplinary literacy and problem solving skills within relevant content, and to understand their roles and responsibilities as citizens in a democratic society.
+Middle School Social Studies focus on promoting the ability among students to make informed and reasoned decisions for the public good, to apply disciplinary literacy and problem solving skills within relevant content, and to understand their roles and responsibilities as citizens in a democratic society.
 These are foundational skills of lifelong learning and key components in the process of preparing students to navigate in a global environment, and to critically evaluate information in a rapidly changing world.
 Social studies instruction is an integral part of the implementation of the Maryland College and Career-Ready Standards and facilitates the integration of disciplinary literacy skills, writing, critical thinking, and problem solving across the curriculum.